RezaSaadatyar/Machine-Learning-in-Python/README.md

 > ***VT:***<br/>1.
 Compute the variance of feature<br/> 2.
 Assume that features with a higher variance may contain more useful information<br/> 3.
 Fast method but does not take the relationship among features into account.<br/>
 > ***Multi-variate:*** Multivariate filter methods are capable of removing redundant feature form the data since they take the mutual relationship between the features into account.<br/>
 > ***BFS:***<br/> 1.
 Choose a significances level (e.g., SL = 0.05 with a 95% confidence)<br/>2.
 Fit a full model including all the features<br/> 3.
 Consider the features with the highrst p-value. if the p-value > significance level the go to step 4, ptherwise terminate the process.<br/> 4.
 Remove the feature which is under consideration.<br/> 5.
 Fit a model without this feature.
 Repeat the entire process from step 3.
-> ***The embedded method*** solves both issues we encountered with the filterand wrapper methods by combining their advantages.<br/>They take into consideration the interaction of features like wrapper methods do.<br/>They are faster like filter methods.<br/>They are more accurate than methods.<br/>They find the feature subset for the algorithm being trained.<br/>They are much less prone to overfitting.
+> ***The embedded method*** solves both issues we encountered with the filterand wrapper methods by combining their advantages.<br/>1.
+They take into consideration the interaction of features like wrapper methods do.<br/>2.
+They are faster like filter methods.<br/>3.
+They are more accurate than methods.<br/>4.
+They find the feature subset for the algorithm being trained.<br/>5.
+They are much less prone to overfitting.
+>
 >| Filter method | Wrapper method | Embedded method|
 >| --------------- | -------------- |----------------|
 >|Uses proxy measure| Uses predictive model |Feature selection is embedded in the model building phase|